evansk99/uu-ds-datamining-assignment/README.md

 ii)The function parameter_search can be configured to run based on model_type="decision_tree" or "random_forest", different vectorizer_types=['count', 'tfidf', 'tfidf_noidf'], number of features through feature_sizes=[100, 200, 500, 1000, 2000] and ngram_options=[1, 2] (1 for unigram and 2 for uni+bigrams).
 The result is an excel export that dictates the cross validation accuracy of each configuration in order to uncover high potential settings for the values of the hyperparameters above.<br>
 iii)The funtion tune_and_evaluate can be manually configured with suitable model_type="dt"/"rf" n_features and ngram_range values in order for an exhaustive grid search to provide the best performing model by fine-tuning/testing a set of hyperparameters for each algorithm.

-Output Files:
+Output Files:<br>
--Model_Comparisons: cross validation per fold and mean accuracies of different models with different configurations on vectorizer type, #features and n_grams.
+-Model_Comparisons: cross validation per fold and mean accuracies of different models with different configurations on vectorizer type, #features and n_grams.<br>
--dt-accuracies/rf-accuracies: Cross validation accuracies per fold for the best performing model used for statistical significance testing.
+-dt-accuracies/rf-accuracies: Cross validation accuracies per fold for the best performing model used for statistical significance testing.<br>
 -BestModeldt/BestModelrf: hyperparameter set of best performing model after grid search alongside Test Accuracy, Precision, Recall and F1 metric.
  </p>